popcron/extra-controllers/README.md

-# Input System Controller
+# Extra Controllers
-This is a package that adds support for the following controllers:
+This is a package that adds support for the following controllers via Unity's Input System:
 - GameCube (through zadig on Windows)
 - HORIPAD for Nintendo Switch (Windows)